 - a.
 Related Party: If a related party of the ownership entity currently owns the real estate, copies of the executed and recorded deed(s) and an executed purchase or ground lease contract - b.
 Arm's-Length: If the current owner is not a related party of the ownership entity, then: - i. a purchase contract or option. - ii. a ground lease contract or option; or - iii. documentation from the local government/land bank regarding the transfer of property. - 1.
-If parcels will be acquired from a city land bank a copy of the final city council resolution, city council ordinance, letter from a board of control or designated official, or contingent purchase agreement approving the legal description and transfer of all applicable sites.

-- 2. If parcels will be acquired from a county land bank a letter from the board of control or a designated official approving the transfer of all applicable sites. - c.
+If parcels will be acquired from a city land bank a copy of the final city council resolution, city council ordinance, letter from a board of control or designated official, or contingent purchase agreement approving the legal description and transfer of all applicable sites. - 2.
+If parcels will be acquired from a county land bank a letter from the board of control or a designated official approving the transfer of all applicable sites - c.
 Ground Lease: Any ground lease must be for a minimum term of 35 years.
 Evidence of site control may not expire until a reasonable period following the scheduled announcement date for awards. - d.
 Scattered Site Developments: Scattered site developments must have 100% of the sites under control at submission of the Proposal Application.

-13. 14.
-Exception Requests When is this due?
-Proposal Application X Final Application X OHFA will consider exceptions only for those items specifically allowed under these Guidelines, as detailed in the Exception Request Form .
+14. Exception Requests

+OHFA will consider exceptions only for those items specifically allowed under these Guidelines, as detailed in the Exception Request Form.
 Any response issued applies exclusively to the year in which the application was submitted and cannot be used for future applications.

 Programmatic and Underwriting Exception Requests are due at Proposal while Design Exception Requests are due at Final Application.
 If a project encounters changes after submission of a Proposal Application-but before submission of a Final Application-which would require an Exception Request, the project may include such an Exception Request in the Final Application with sufficient justification demonstrating how the need for the request was unforeseen at the time of Proposal Application.
-14.15.
-Federal Tax Identification Number When is this due?
-Proposal Application Final Application X

-The application must include the ownership entity's Federal Tax Identification Number.

-15.16.
-Lease Purchase When is this due?
-Proposal Application X Final Application X The applicant must provide evidence that it meets all the requirements as detailed in Appendix D. 46.
-17. Legal Description When is this due?
+15. Federal Tax Identification Number When is this due?
+Proposal Application Final Application X The application must include the ownership entity's Federal Tax Identification Number.
+16. Lease Purchase When is this due?
+Proposal Application Final Application X The applicant must provide evidence that it meets all the requirements as detailed in Appendix D. 17.
+Legal Description When is this due?
 Proposal Application Final Application X The application must include a legal description, street address, and permanent parcel number in Microsoft Word format of each parcel that will be included in the development.
 18. Lien and Litigation When is this due?
-Proposal Application Final Application X Provide an updated Lien and Litigation Report for each parent entity of the Ownership Entity(ies), and each development entity.
-Lien and Litigation reports should be for the county in which the project is located, the state of Ohio and any federal courts.
+Proposal Application X Final Application X Lien and Litigation Report shall be submitted for each parent entity of the Ownership Entity(ies) and each development entity.
+The Lien and Litigation Report for the county in which the project will be located, the state of Ohio, and any federal courts must be dated within 30 days of the submission of the application.
+19. LIHTC Lease Addendum When is this due?
+Proposal Application Final Application X The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).